-We have acted as counsel to BigCommerce Holdings, Inc., a Delaware corporation (the "Company") in connection with the proposed issuance and sale of up to 5,000,000 shares of the Company's Series 1 common stock, par value \$0.0001 (the "Shares"), which includes up to 1,000,000 Shares to be sold by the Company (the "Company Shares") and up to 4,000,000 Shares to be sold by certain selling stockholders (the "Selling Stockholders") (including up to 750,000 Shares that may be sold upon exercise of an option granted to the underwriters) (the "Stockholder Shares"), as set forth in the Company's registration statement on Form S-1 (as may be amended and supplemented from time to time, the "Registration Statement") initially filed with the Securities and Exchange Commission on November 10, 2020 under the Securities Act of 1933, as amended (the "Act").
-We understand that the Shares are to be sold to the underwriters for resale to the public as described in the Registration Statement and pursuant to an underwriting agreement, substantially in the form filed as Exhibit 1.1 to the Registration Statement (the "Underwriting Agreement"), to be entered into by and among the Company and the underwriters.
+We have acted as counsel to BigCommerce Holdings, Inc., a Delaware corporation (the "Company") in connection with the proposed issuance and sale of up to 10,372,500 shares of the Company's Series 1 common stock, par value \$0.0001 (the "Shares"), which includes up to 7,877,500 Shares to be sold by the Company (including up to 1,027,500 Shares that may be sold upon exercise of an option granted to the underwriters) (the "Company Shares") and up to 2,495,000 Shares to be sold by certain selling stockholders (the "Selling Stockholders") (including up to 325,435 Shares that may be sold upon exercise of an option granted to the underwriters) (the "Stockholder Shares"), as set forth in the Company's registration statement (Registration No. 333-239838) on Form S-1 (as amended and supplemented from time to time, the "Registration Statement") initially filed with the Securities and Exchange Commission on July 13, 2020 under the Securities Act of 1933, as amended (the "Act").
+We understand that the Shares are to be sold to the underwriters for resale to the public as described in the Registration Statement and pursuant to an underwriting agreement, substantially in the form filed as Exhibit 1.1 to the Registration Statement (the "Underwriting Agreement"), to be entered into by and among the Company, the Selling Stockholders and the underwriters.